 Archive Files Quick Option

 The Archive Files Option encompasses the following file types:

 If you are expecting users to upload file types that are not included in the above options, you can click the Custom File Extension checkbox in order to allow for other options.

 Once you check the Custom File Extension box, a blank text field will appear:

 You can enter into the text field the extension of the file you are expecting.
 You do not need to include the period before the extension.
 You may enter multiple extensions by separating them with commas.
 When doing so, do not put in spaces.

 Here is an example using common extensions:

-Once you have entered in your custom values, press Enter and your changes will be saved.
+Once you have entered in your custom values, save your form to apply your changes.